Can Jesus Be My Higher Power in AA? A Guide to Christian Alcoholics Anonymous (AA)

 If you’re seeking out help from your community, it’s important to know that you can continue to lean on God and to seek help from him.
 Confirming your belief through social support is critical to finding God in your recovery and to maintaining your sense of self as you do so.

-Today, “higher power”, is interpreted as “whatever higher power you want to believe in”.
-Some AA groups are openly atheistic or openly neutral in how and what people believe, so long as they adopt a higher power of any sort.
+Today, Higher Power is interpreted as “whatever higher power you want to believe in.”
+Some AA groups are openly atheistic or openly neutral in how and what people believe, so long as they adopt a Higher Power of some sort.
 But the roots of the term have always been in God and Jesus Christ.

 Alcoholics Anonymous was founded by Bill W and Ebby Thatcher, former drinking buddies who found sobriety under the guidance of the Christian Oxford Group and who improved on that model.
 Alcoholics Anonymous was modeled on the Oxford Group, following traditional Christianity.
 The Big Book also includes prayer and meditation, with prayers mentioning God, sometimes requiring members to read from the Bible, and requiring prayer as part of the service.